LuxciumProject/pop-n-lock-theme-vscode/README.md

 if you think something can be improved make sure to fill an issue on our GitHub page it's easy and will help us make Pop N' Lock the best theme available

 Please feel free to ask any question, to let us know about any problems that should be resolved and any improvement you would like to see by [filing an issue](https://github.com/luxcium/pop-n-lock-theme-vscode/issues) on our GitHub page.

-## Breaking Changes possible for `Luxcium Preview✨`

-> **⚠️ Themes marked `Luxcium Preview✨` are subject to change in a future release.
-You may have to manualy remove/reinstall the theme in your config file:**
->
-> If you have an error: `🚫Cannot read property 'id' of undefined` Just go in config.json file remove the `"workbench.colorTheme"` then reload vscode and reinstall `Pop N' Lock Theme by Luxcium ✨`

 ## TypeScript